On Superstable Expansions of Free Abelian Groups

+cannot cover any coset of any (non-trivial) subgroup of $\Z$.
+Suppose otherwise that the coset $m+n\Z$ is contained in a such finite union, and observe that we may assume, after subtracting $m$ if necessary, that $m=0$.
+Thus, for each set of the above form we can write each given coefficient $k_i$ in base $q$ and obtain a natural number $l$ such that $n\Z$ is covered by finitely many sets of the form

+Assume $l$ is the biggest number obtained in the above mentioned fashion.
+Then, any multiple of $n$ can be written in base $q$ with at most $l+1$ many summands.
+Now, let $\mu$ be the element $n\cdot(1+q+q^2+\ldots+q^{l+1})$, which clearly belongs to $n\Z$.
+After writing $n$ in base $q$, we obtain that $\mu$ is written in base $q$ as the sum of at least $l+2$ many summands.
+Thus, by the uniqueness of the representation of $\mu$ in base $q$, we obtain a contradiction.

-Now the consistency of $\Gamma(y)$ implies that $y$ belongs to the intersection of finitely many cosets of subgroups of $\Z$ and $y$ is not equal to any element of a union of sets of the form $\{k+l\cdot\alpha | \alpha\in \Pi_q\}$.
-By our previous claim, a solution can be found in $\Z$ and this finishes the proof. \end{proof}
+Now, the consistency of $\Gamma(y)$ implies that $y$ belongs to the intersection of finitely many cosets of subgroups of $\Z$ and $y$ is not equal to any element of a finite union of sets of the form By the previous paragraph, a solution can be found in $\Z$ and this finishes the proof. \end{proof}

-\begin{remark} We note that the above proof is valid for any subset of the natural numbers $A:=\{a_i \ | \ i<\omega\}$, for which the value $a_{i+1}-a_i$ is strictly increasing for all $i>k$ for a given natural number $k$. \end{remark}

 Now we are able to prove the following technical lemma.

 \begin{lemma} Let $q$ be a natural number.
 Let $\mathcal{L}$ be the language of groups and $P(x)$ be a unary predicate.
 Let $\mathcal{Z}:=(\Z,+,0,\Pi_q)$ be an $\mathcal{L}_P$-structure.